25th Amendment 'alive every day in the White House,' Michael Wolff says

 WASHINGTON — Concern in the White House about President Donald Trump’s fitness for office has become so great that members of the president’s administration routinely talk about a constitutional solution, the author of an explosive new book claimed in an exclusive interview on “Meet The Press.”

-Michael Wolff, the author of “Fire and Fury,” said Sunday that the the 25th Amendment, which would allow the president’s cabinet to remove him from office, is "alive every day in the White House."
+Michael Wolff, the author of “Fire and Fury,” alleged Sunday that the 25th Amendment, which would allow the president’s cabinet to remove him from office, is a concept that is "alive every day in the White House."

 Wolff said White House staffers he talked to would say things like "we're not at a 25th Amendment level yet."
 Others, he said, called Trump's behaviors "a little 25th Amendment."

-Wolff, who has come under heavy criticism from the White House for the work that is heavily critical of the president, said he did not leave positive perceptions of Trump in order to paint a negative picture of the president.
+Wolff, who has come under heavy criticism from the White House for the book, said he did not leave out positive perceptions of Trump in order to paint a negative picture him.

-“If I left out anything it's probably stuff that was even more damning,” said Wolff.
+“If I left out anything it's probably stuff that was even more damning,” he said.
 “It’s that bad."

 Wolff defended his tactics in gaining enough access to the White House where he was able to speak very freely with numerous top administration officials.

-“I literally kind of knocked on the door and said, ‘can I come in?’ and they said, ‘okay.’
+“I literally kind of knocked on the door and said, ‘Can I come in?’ and they said, ‘OK.’
 And I came in, I sat on the couch and that’s the point of view I’ve written this,” he recounted.

 “I went into this with absolutely no agenda whatsoever.
 I have no particular politics when it comes to Donald Trump.
 This is really all about human nature.”